The Complexity of Transitively Orienting Temporal Graphs: Introduction

-One natural motivation for our temporal transitivity notion comes from thinking about vertices $u,v,w$ as journalists or lawyers.
+One natural motivation for our temporal transitivity notion may come from applications where confirmation and verification of information is vital, where vertices may represent entities such as investigative journalists or police detectives who gather sensitive information.
 Suppose that $v$ queried some important information from $u$ (the information source) at time $t_1$, and afterwards, at time $t_2\geq t_1$, $w$ queried the important information from $v$ (the intermediary).
 Then, in order to ensure the validity of the information received, $w$ might want to verify it by \emph{subsequently} querying the information directly from $u$ at some time $t_3\geq t_2$.
-Note that $w$ might first receive the important information from $u$ through various intermediaries, and using several channels of different lengths.
+Note that $w$ might first receive the important information from $u$ through various other intermediaries, and using several channels of different lengths.
 Then, to maximize confidence about the information, $w$ should query $u$ for verification only after receiving the information from the latest of these indirect channels.

 It is worth noting here that the model of temporal graphs given in~\cref{temp-graph-def} has been also used in its extended form, in which the temporal graph may contain multiple time-labels per edge~\cite{MertziosMCS13}.
 This extended temporal graph model has been used to investigate temporal paths~\cite{wu_efficient_2016,himmel_efficient_2019,xuan_computing_2003,CasteigtsHMZ20,MertziosMCS13,AkridaMNRSZ19} and other temporal path-related notions such as temporal analogues of distance and diameter~\cite{AkridaGMS16}, reachability~\cite{AkridaGMS17} and exploration~\cite{AkridaMNRSZ19,AkridaGMS16,Erlebach0K15,enright2021assigning}, separation~\cite{Flu+20,Zsc+20,KKK00}, and path-based centrality measures~\cite{kim_temporal_2012,BMNR20}, as well as recently non-path problems too such as temporal variations of coloring~\cite{MertziosMZcoloring19}, vertex cover~\cite{AkridaMSZ18vertex-cover}, matching~\cite{MertziosMNZZmatching20}, cluster editing~\cite{Che+18}, and maximal cliques~\cite{ViardLM16,Him+17,Ben+19}.
 However, in order to better investigate and illustrate the inherent combinatorial structure of temporal transitivity orientations, in this paper we mostly follow the original definition of temporal graphs given by Kempe et al.~\cite{KKK00} with one time-label per edge~\cite{CasteigtsPS19,EnrightMMZ21,AxiotisF16}.
 Throughout the paper, whenever we assume multiple time-labels per edge we will state it explicitly; in all other cases we consider a single label per edge.